chence08/source2evm/presentation/slides.md

 # quasi-Turing complete

+- Can compute any algorithm that can be computed by any Turing machine, given the limitations of finite memory
 - Upper bound of execution processes by available **gas**.
 - **gas** == 💰
 - All program executions will halt.